MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/CAPTION-Function--RecordRef-.md

 ---
 title: "CAPTION Function (RecordRef)"
-description: Details the syntax for the CAPTION function (RecordRef) and gets the caption of the table that is currently selected. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: Details the syntax for the CAPTION function (RecordRef) and provides the caption of the table that is currently selected. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na